bksprj/senior_project/README.md

 - Packages that will be needed are pymongo, pprint, and urllib.

 - Working with Atlas means that its using Mongo 4.x.
 To work with that, we’ll need to use python 3.7 to avoid possible problems.

+- Also, as much as I like the idea of forking and pull requests, it seems that we are not allowed to fork a repository you own.
+So far I've just updated the master repo, but I think I'll be working with branches as I add to the database manipulation.